-The UK and Scottish governments have agreed to work together to give people in Scotland a referendum on Scottish independence by the end of 2014.
+The UK and Scottish governments agreed to work together to give people in Scotland a referendum on Scottish independence by the end of 2014.
+This took place on Thursday September 18 and the result was in favour of Scotland remaining in the UK.

-However, the UK government believes that Scotland is stronger in the UK, and the UK is stronger with Scotland in it.
-We will continue to make the positive case for how people in Scotland can have the best of both worlds: decisions on important issues taken in Scotland, within a strong and secure UK.
+In the run up to the referendum, the UK government made the positive case for why Scotland is stronger in the UK, and the UK is stronger with Scotland in it.
+We outlined how people in Scotland could have the best of both worlds: decisions on important issues taken in Scotland, within a strong and secure UK.

-To inform the debate about Scotland’s constitutional future, we are undertaking a programme of analysis on Scotland’s place in the UK and how it contributes to and benefits from being part of the UK.
-We are publishing the Scotland analysis series.
+To inform the debate about Scotland’s constitutional future, we undertook a programme of analysis on Scotland’s place in the UK and how it contributes to and benefits from being part of the UK.

-The work will be informed by expert opinion, including a forum of independent legal experts and open to scrutiny when it is published.
-It will provide people in Scotland with the facts and figures that are currently unknown or taken for granted, and explain how the UK in its current form works.
+The work was informed by expert opinion, including a forum of independent legal experts and provided people in Scotland with the facts and figures that were currently unknown or taken for granted, and explained how the UK in its current form works.

-The work will cover a number of important themes, including:
+The work covered a number of important themes, including:

 - the UK’s position in the world